schoolofcities/urban-data-storytelling/docs/course-outlines/microcredential-2025.md

 Introduce common data formats and sources (e.g. demographic data from national census, municipal open, and built environment data from OpenStreetMap, etc.) used for urban analysis.

+Include resources section, how to get help and troubleshoot.
+Benefits and limitations of AI for help, etc.

-### Synchronous (1 hour)
+### Video

-Introductions.
 Short 10-15min lecture on what and why of urban data.
-Overview of course structure and scaffolding to final project/presentation.

-Breakout activity.
-Discuss what urban issues and potentially what datasets you want to analyze during this course.
+### Activity (find way to do asynch)

+Breakout rooms discuss and share where you are, issue your interested in, and potential datasets.

 ### Readings